 Protest: Protest must be presented in writing to Tournament Director prior to launch or during weigh in accompanied by a fee of $100.
 Once weigh in concludes or monies are rewarded protest are null.
 Fee will be returned if protest is upheld by director.
 Any accusations made without written statement or deposit could result in disqualification of protester.

 Polygraph: Any angler(s) may be subjected to a polygraph.
 Failure of said polygraph, or refusal will result in disqualification.

 No fishing of personal brush piles that you put out, or that you know were put out illegally.
 No baiting of any kind to include brush piles and grasses.

-Locking: NO Locking South of the Hwy 60 Bridge on Kissimmee.
+Locking: Locking South of the Hwy 60 Bridge on Kissimmee IS ALLOWED!
 On Okeechobee locking up into the Kissimmee River or into the Caloosahatchee or Saint Lucie Canals is NOT Permitted.
 Other Locking rules will follow B.A.S.S./FLW Rules – Please see Tournament Director with any questions.

 Points: 200 points are awarded to the winner of each qualifying tournament, 199 to 2nd, 198 to 3rd, etc. Any angler who pays for a tournament but is unable to fish will receive 10 points less than the lowest finishing angler.
+Any Angler failing to return their chip on the day of the tournament will lose all points for said tournament!
 Each angler’s lowest finish will be dropped for the purpose of calculating Angler of the Year.